michaeltlombardi/pentola/content/01-core-mechanics/time.md

 In practice, it does a few things:

 - It keeps combat dynamic, ensuring each round the initiative order will likely change.
-- It rewards players for paying attention to what everyone in the combat is doing - you can only react to actions lower in the initiative order, or play off other actions.
+- It rewards players for paying attention to what everyone in the combat is doing—you can only react to actions lower in the initiative order, or play off other actions.
-- It ratchets up tension - the unpredictability and potential for dangerous combinations of actions make for more lethal combat.
+- It ratchets up tension—the unpredictability and potential for dangerous combinations of actions make for more lethal combat.

-It has a higher cognitive load on the referee and players than traditional or side-based initiative, but in practice it's manageable for fewer than a dozen combatants - which is where traditional initiative systems break down too.
+It has a higher cognitive load on the referee and players than traditional or side-based initiative, but in practice it's manageable for fewer than a dozen combatants—which is where traditional initiative systems break down too.

 My method for tracking it is to record the results for each participant on a piece of paper or in a text document, putting lower results lower on the page than higher ones.
 I then mark each result with an **S** for success (if the participant succeeded on their roll), a **CS** for critical success, or an **F** for a failure.